Tuition & Assistance

 - Ten monthly payments (plus $80 fee)

-First payments are due July 1, and families will receive a tuition bill in June reflecting the amount due.
-Families who choose the 10-payment plan will be automatically registered with FACTS and will use that system to pay their tuition.
+First payments are due July 1, and families receive a tuition bill in June reflecting the amount due.
+Families who choose the 2- or 10-payment plan are automatically registered with FACTS and use that system to pay their tuition.